IgorBarbashov/nodejs2021Q4-service/README.md

 # RS School - NodeJS Course - 2021 Q4

-## Task 6.
-REST service - Logging & Error Handling
+## Task 7.
+REST service - Docker basics

 - [About](#about)
 - [How to install](#how-to-install)